DurationFull-time 6 months

 LocationMelbourne City, Online

 Next intakeNot applicable

-Join this ever-growing industry and build skills in programming, databases and internet technology to aid you in an exciting and varied career in IT.
+Get started in this ever-growing industry and develop basic skills in programming, databases and internet technology to aid you in an exciting and varied career in IT.

-Upon completion of this certificate, you will explore recent developments in computer science and information technology, and you will learn to accurately examine and critically investigate complex concepts, issues and constraints relevant to industry.
-You will be able to compare and evaluate software artefacts and IT systems, and have the capability to analyse complex problems and provide, design or implement suitable solutions based on organisational or user requirements.
+Upon completion of this certificate, you will will have been exposed to recent developments in computer science and information technology and you will be able to accurately examine and critically investigate complex concepts, issues and constraints relevant to the IT industry.
+You will be able to compare and evaluate software artefacts and IT systems, and have the capability to analyse complex problems and provide, design or implement suitable software solutions based on organisational or user requirements.

 Designed for non-computing graduates seeking a career change, or for IT graduates who wish to upskill, this graduate certificate will help you build the theoretical knowledge and practical skills for roles in a range of industries.